top of page

 Tools: Figma Design, Figma Make, Claude AI, Miro, Midjourney AI, Usability Testing, Competitive Analysis

-Team: 6 Product Designers and Researchers
+Team: 6 UI Designers and UX Researchers

 Stakeholders: Salient Bio Co-Founder, Project Manager, Scientific Lead for Salient Labs Research and Development, Software Engineering Lead For Bioinformatics